Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

         + At the bottom of each page, there are social media buttons.
 Each of these buttons will open its respective social media account in a new window.

-    4.  *As a Potential Artist, I want to find the best way to get in contact with the organisation with any questions I may have or to get a quote.*
+    4.  *As a Potential Artist, I want to find the best way to get in contact with the organisation with any questions I may have about applying and the job particulars.*

         + At the top of each page, underneath the header, there is a navigation bar with buttons to navigate to each page.
 The button for the Contact Page is clear to see on the right-hand side.

         + On the Homepage, in the about section, there are two links which direct the user straight to the contact form on the Contact Page.

+        + On the Contact Page, there is a text area to ask any questions an artist moght want answered.

     5.  *As a Potential Artist, I want to sign up to the Newsletter so that I am emailed any major news or updates.*